vmware/terraform-provider-vcfa/website/docs/r/org_local_user.html.markdown

 state.
 It does not generate configuration.
 However, an experimental feature in Terraform 1.5+ allows also code generation.
 See [Importing resources][importing-resources] for more information.

-An existing Org Local User configuration can be [imported][docs-import] into this resource via supplying path for it.
+An existing Organization Local User configuration can be [imported][docs-import] into this resource via supplying path for it.
 An example is below:

 ```